CryptoLinkTech/npm/README.md

 ### Functions based off OpenZeppelin's `Ownable`

 1. **renounceMessageOwnership()**
-   - **Purpose**: Leaves the contract without an owner, making it impossible to call `onlyOwner` functions.
+   - **Purpose**: Leaves the contract without an owner, making it impossible to call `onlyMessageOwner` functions.
    - **Visibility**: Public
    - **Important Note**: Use with caution as it removes any functionality only available to the owner.